markal84/OpenX-internship-task/README.md

 ### Link for [live version](https://markal84.github.io/OpenX-internship-task/)

-In case if page won't load, please check if your security software is not blocking loading page resources.
+In case of page won't load, please check if your security software is not blocking loading page resources.

 Subtask: solution file
 1. Retrieves user, product and shopping cart data: **./src/App.jsx**